xregistry/spec/core/spec.md

   # Describe where to find the xRegistry API and its capabilities
   "apis": {
-    "v1": { # Version of the xRegistry API protocol.
+    "v1": { # Major version of the xRegistry API protocol.
 In the future, there could be v2 in parallel.
-      "apiUrl": "URL", ? # Point to root URL of xRegistry API, e.g. /x-registry/v1/
-      "capabilities": ["inline", ""] # TODO: TBD
+      "specversion": "STRING", # full specversion, as returned by the API root response "apiurl": "URL", ? # Point to root URL of xRegistry API, e.g. /x-registry/v1/ "capabilities": ["inline", ""] # TODO: TBD
       # TODO: Also indicate whether API is available without protection or if protected, how to get access?
     }
   }

-  "modelUrl": { Registry model }, ? # Point to registry meta model
+  "modelurl": "URL", ? # Point to registry meta model }
-}
 ```